MalloryDazza/MalloryDazza_Website/content/enseignements/1PC/_index.md

 # set up common front matter for all individual pages in series
 cascade:
   layout: single-series       # for a series, do not change
-  series: Cours Physique-Chimie Première Spécialité  # name your series
+  series: Physique-Chimie Première Spécialité  # name your series
   author: Mallory Dazza
   show_author_byline: true
   show_post_date: true